henridev/computer-systems/chapter-3/linux-command-line-skills.md

 The `-i` option requires you to answer `y` or `n` for every copy that could end up overwriting an existing file's contents.
 This can be tedious when a bunch of overwrites occur, such as the example demonstrated below:

+As you can see from the example above, the `cp` command tried to overwrite four existing files, forcing the user to answer four prompts.
+If this situation happened for 100 files, it could become very annoying, very quickly.

+To answer `n` to each prompt automatically, use the `-n` option.
+It stands for no clobber, or no overwrite.

 ```
 sysadmin@localhost:~$ cp -i /etc/skel/.* ~
 cp: -r not specified; omitting directory '/etc/skel/.'